akp5549/BMMB_852/week9/readme.md

-# Week 8: Automate a large-scale analysis
+# Week 9: Revisions for Week 8- Automate a large-scale analysis

 ## 1. Identify sample names that connect the SRR numbers to the samples.
 Create a design.csv file that connects the SRR numbers to the sample names
 ```